Cytokine Release Syndrome

 - Prior to patient discharge, provide patients/caregivers with the Patient Wallet Card and instruct patient to remain within close proximity (within 2 hours) of the certified administering hospital and its associated clinics for at least 4 weeks following YESCARTA® infusion

-- Put processes and procedures in place to ensure that new staff are trained and staff are retrained if YESCARTA® has not been dispensed at least once annually from the date of certification in the YESCARTA® REMS Program
+- Put processes and procedures in place to ensure that relevant new staff are trained and relevant staff are retrained if YESCARTA® has not been dispensed at least once annually from the date of certification in the YESCARTA® REMS Program

 YESCARTA® is a CD19-directed genetically modified autologous T cell immunotherapy indicated for the treatment of adult patients with relapsed or refractory large B-cell lymphoma after two or more lines of systemic therapy, including diffuse large B-cell lymphoma (DLBCL) not otherwise specified, primary mediastinal large B-cell lymphoma, high grade B-cell lymphoma, and DLBCL arising from follicular lymphoma.